lucciffer/beginners-guide-to-pytorch/README.md

-I will be adding various chapter on learning pytorch.
+I will be adding various chapters to learn pytorch.